anuragde/Classification-and-Clustering-Algorithms/README.md

 # Classification-and-Clustering-Algorithms
 Data Mining and Bioinformatics Course Projects

 1. A classification model based on Nearest neighbor to classify gene datasets with 10-fold cross validation.
-Evaluated the model by Accuracy, Precision, Recall, f-measure.
+Evaluated the model by Accuracy, Precision, Recall, F-measure.
 Project 3 Specification: https://piazza-resources.s3.amazonaws.com/j27qtla8x536j0/j9mw136l47822u/Project3.pdf

 2. A clustering model based on Hierarchical Agglomerative clustering to find cluster of genes which exhibit similar expressions.
 Evaluated the model by jaccard coefficient.